Points of Pride

 - Eanes ISD and all nine campuses achieved the highest rating of “Met Standard” in state accountability ratings.
 Scores for Eanes ISD and all its campuses significantly surpassed the minimum target score in all four categories.

-- Eanes ISD and all nine schools nabbed top state and national rankings by research site Niche, including Westlake High School named as fourth best high school in Texas.
-Eanes ISD came in at second in the nation, number one in the state.
+- Eanes ISD and Westlake High School nabbed top state and national rankings by research site Niche, including Westlake High School named as third best high school in Texas.
+Eanes ISD came in at seventh in the nation, number two in the state.

-- The Eanes Education Foundation granted a record $2.5 million to Eanes ISD, which will fund 50 teachers and staff positions, and provide tuition assistance for teachers earning their master's degrees.
+- The Eanes Education Foundation granted $2.5 million to Eanes ISD, which will fund 50 teachers and staff positions, and support a leadership program for staff.

 Westlake High School

 - Westlake High School has been ranked number 213 in the nation and number 40 in Texas by U.S. News and World Report.
 Westlake was honored as a Gold Medal recipient and ranks 2nd in the state for comprehensive four-year high schools, second only to Highland Park High School and excluding magnets, Early College high schools, charters and schools that require an admission process.
 Westlake was also ranked 162 in the nation for science, technology, engineering and math (STEM).

 - The Class of 2018 includes 25 National Merit Finalists, 45 Commended Scholars, and 16 National Hispanic Recognition Program Recipients.

 - The Class of 2018 was offered scholarships totaling more than $23 million